mkingopng/apl_aws/README.md

 - AusPL specific at this time
 - Enter data once
 - if it can be automated, then automate it
-- Online only.
+- Online only
+- Cloud infra
 - Built using AWS resources, but can be tweaked to use Azure or GCP
-- Integrated app for: weigh in, judging, next attempt entry,
+- Integrated app for: weigh in, judging, next attempt entry, etc
 - Integrated with YouTube stream
 - Computer Vision to augment human judges
 - LLM & RAG to augment commentary